 The Master of Science in Education (M.S.Ed.) degree with concentration on early childhood special education focuses on issues and best practices in early childhood special education.
 The program prepares individuals to work with young children with disabilities and their families in inclusive, collaborative, and natural environments.
 Graduates will be eligible for the State of Florida Endorsement in Pre-Kindergarten Disabilities (Pre-K ESE).
-The course of study consists of 30 credits over five terms.
+The course of study consists of 30 credits over seven terms (includes two summers).

 |Funding Opportunity Available

-Applications will be accepted through April 30, 2014 for the next cohort, which will begin either in August, 2014 or January, 2015.
-All students must commit to taking 2-3 courses for 5 consecutive semesters.
+Applications will be accepted through August 30, 2014 for the next cohort, which will begin in January, 2015.
+All students must commit to taking 2 courses for 7 consecutive semesters, including 2 summer terms .

 A decision to accept an applicant is separate from a decision to provide that individual with a scholarship.
 Scholarships worth up to fifty percent (50%) of the University of Miami’s regular tuition are available for qualified applicants in academic year 2014-2015.